Skip to Content (Press Enter)

 Denial of services with prior authorization

-Arkansas Blue Cross will authorize coverage if medical necessity is supported.
-However, a request for prior authorization, if approved, does not guarantee payment.
-A claim receiving prior authorization as a pre-service claim must still meet all other coverage terms, conditions and limitations.
-Coverage for any such pre-service claim receiving prior authorization may still be limited or denied if investigation shows that:
+Arkansas Blue Cross will approve a prior authorization request for coverage if medical necessity is supported.
+However, a request for prior authorization, if approved for medical necessity, does not guarantee payment.
+A claim receiving prior authorization approval still must meet all other coverage terms, conditions, and limitations of the policy covering the member's benefits.
+Coverage for any such claim receiving prior authorization may be imited or denied if investigation shows that:

 • a benefit exclusion or limitation applies